H. P. Lovecraft

-Howard Phillips Lovecraft (/ˈlʌvkræft/, /ˈlʌvkrɑːft/; August 20, 1890 – March 15, 1937) was an American writer of weird, horror, fantasy, and science fiction.
+Howard Phillips Lovecraft (/ˈlʌvkræft/; August 20, 1890 – March 15, 1937) was an American writer of weird, horror, fantasy, and science fiction.
 He is best known for his creation of the Cthulhu Mythos, (Note: Lovecraft did not coin the term "Cthulhu Mythos".
 Instead, this term was coined by later authors.) but his legacy is also apparent in terms like "Lovecraftian horror" and an enduring fandom.

 Born in Providence, Rhode Island, Lovecraft spent most of his life in New England.
-After his father's institutionalization in 1893, he lived affluently until his family's wealth dissipated after the death of his grandfather.
-Lovecraft then lived with his mother, in reduced financial security, until her institutionalization in 1919.
+Following the institutionalization of his father in 1893, he lived affluently until his family's wealth dissipated after the death of his grandfather.
+Lovecraft then lived with his mother with reduced financial security until she too was institutionalized in 1919.
 He began to write essays for the United Amateur Press Association and in 1913 wrote a critical letter to a pulp magazine that ultimately led to his involvement in pulp fiction.
 He became active in the speculative fiction community and was published in several pulp magazines.
-Marrying Sonia Greene in 1924, Lovecraft moved to New York City and later became the center of a wider group of authors known as the "Lovecraft Circle".
-They introduced him to Weird Tales, which became his most prominent publisher.
+Marrying Sonia Greene in 1924, Lovecraft moved to New York City and later became a central figure in a wider group of authors known as the "Lovecraft Circle".
+Friends in New York encouraged him to submit to Weird Tales, which became his most prominent publisher.
 Lovecraft's time in New York took a toll on his mental state and financial conditions.
 He returned to Providence in 1926 and remained active as a writer for 11 years, until his death at the age of 46.
 It was during this final period that Lovecraft produced some of his most popular works, including The Call of Cthulhu, At the Mountains of Madness, The Shadow over Innsmouth, and The Shadow Out of Time.